An Artist You Should Know: Jack Penny

 Are you a city person yourself?

-I am a countryside person through and through.
-Yet, I need cities at arm’s length.
+I am a countryside person through and through, yet I need cities at arm’s length.
 They remind me why I love space and the countryside.
-As I mentioned I am about to move even further into the French countryside, with my family, to live on a farm so we can grow our own food and become more self-sustaining.
-This said, I have made sure that Paris is not too far so that when my children are older, it’s easy for them to get to.
+As I mentioned, I am about to move even further into the French countryside with my family, to live on a farm so we can grow our own food and become more self-sustaining.
+That said, I have made sure that Paris is not too far, so that when my children are older, it’s easy for them to get to.
 I don’t want to rob them of what a city can provide culturally.

 Are you someone who listens to music when you create - and if so, what’s on the playlist?